drsezzer/drsezzer.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp; A few people have asked me what a generative agent actually is, how they are implemented and the frameworks I use.
 I don't use a framework, as I did not want an additional layer of abstraction between me and the LLM.
 The key to designing a good persona-agent lies in it's initial biography and it's memory retention mechanism.
 I expand on this [here](agent_architecture.md).

-&nbsp;&nbsp;&nbsp;&nbsp; Prior to working at the Turing, I was a researcher in Cyber Security.
-The interest garnered by LLMs at the beginning of 2023 obviously had an impact on the cyber security community.
-The paper below, was my attempt to bring some evidenced thinking to the fairly polarised (at the time) debate, given my familiarity of developing LLM based applications and intuition for their strengths and weaknesses.  <i>Note: Technical readers may prefer the unedited version of the paper, as linked below</i>.

 ## Research Publications

 ### Generative Agents / Simulated Societies: